EBZebra/docs/edge/source/guide/setup.md

 The Enterprise Browser files and folders will be copied into the Application folder on the host Mac, creating the directory structure shown below:
 ![img](images/getting-started/setup/setup-macosx-directories.png)

+The widget appears is in the device after installing the EB app.

 ## Connections